The Best Projectors of 2017

 The Epson EX9200 was the only model that scored a 7 out of 10 in our brightness testing.
 We measured its lamp brightness at around 2200 lumens, a good bit dimmer than both the top scoring models and its claim of 3200 lumens.
 However, we gave it a relatively high score due to its real world performance.
 In our experience it consistently produced bright white backgrounds for text heavy slides, even in well lit rooms.

-After the top scorers there is a steep dropoff to the bottom group in this metric, all of which scored 4 or 5 in our brightness testing.
-We measured all of these models to be in the 1500 to 2000 lumen range.
+After the top scorers there is a steep dropoff to the bottom group in this metric, all of which scored 4 out of 10 in our brightness testing.
+We measured all of these models to be in the 1100 to 2000 lumen range.
 This makes them great for home theater use, but less than ideal for using in a room with a lot of ambient light.
-Both the Optoma HD26 and the Optoma HD141X scored a 5 in this metric.
-We also measured both of their brightnesses at just about 2000 lumens, which was well below the manufacturer claims of 3200 and 3000 lumens, respectively.
+We measured both the Optoma HD142X and the Optoma HD27 at just about 1300 lumens, which was well below the manufacturer claims of 3200 and 3000 lumens, respectively.
 Ambient light exacerbated the red tint the Optoma's lend to images, leaving most skin tones looking unnaturally red.
 They also struggled to overcome ambient light during normal powerpoint presentations, lending a blue tint to white areas and making text and graphs look dull and washed out.
-The two models that received the low score of 4 in this metric, the BenQ HT2050 and the Epson Powerlite Home Cinema 2040 had similar issues, but to a greater degree.
+The BenQ HT2050 and the Epson Powerlite Home Cinema 2040 had similar issues, but to a greater degree.
 These products left white areas looking very blue, and text and graphs looking quite faded.
 While these dimmer models have some noticeable color distortion when used in a bright room, none of them look terrible.
 We've used the dimmest model, the BenQ HT2050, in our office meetings and found it passable.